 - Close all zippers before washing.

-- Add 2 tennis balls to maintain loft and prevent clumping.
+- Add 2 tennis balls to maintain aeration and prevent compression.

-- Include other lightweight garments to balance drum movement.
+- Add other lightweight garments to balance drum movement.

 - Use a standard liquid detergent without fabric softener or bleach.